Meshemethequater: 1739 peace conference

 Since your nation first left their settlement near Paxtang, on the west side of the Susquehanna, and retired to so great a distance as the River Ohio, or Allegheny, this Government has ever been desirous of a conference with some of your chiefs.
 Some of your older men may undoubtedly remember that about forty years ago a considerable number of families of your nation thought it fit to remove from the great river that bears your name, where your principal correspondence was with those of the French nation.

 A new treaty was concluded at this council, in which it was declared that the Shawnees had moved from their former home on the Susquehanna to the Allegheny.
 Although Meshemethequater voiced approval for the treaty, his signature does not appear on the printed page.

 1743 peace conference

-After a series of violent conflicts between Indians and white settlers, including the Battle of Galudoghson, Meshemethequater, Sassoonan and other chiefs from the Six Nations (including Shikellamy), the Tuscaroras, and the Lenape met with Conrad Weiser and Andrew Montour at the village of Shamokin on 4 February 1743, and received wampum from Weiser, who was trying to persuade the Shawnees not to attack English traders living on the Allegheny, to prevent war from erupting.
+After a series of violent conflicts between Native Americans and Euro-American settlers, including the Battle of Galudoghson, Meshemethequater, Sassoonan and other chiefs from the Six Nations (including Shikellamy), the Tuscaroras, and the Lenape met with Conrad Weiser and Andrew Montour at the village of Shamokin on 4 February 1743, and received wampum from Weiser, who was trying to persuade the Shawnees not to attack English traders living on the Allegheny, to prevent war from erupting.
 Weiser described Meshemethequater as "A captain of war, and a very noted man among the Shawonese; the English call him the Great Huminy."
 Ultimately, the negotiations were successful.